Introduction

 Cooking Recipe Category

-If as the reader you’ve been following along with any of the monoca 2 articles, I mention regularly how often my wife and I cook.
-The advantages of cooking at home versus eating in restaurants or order takeout are too numerous to mention.
-And if you think restaurants are cleaner because they require periodic inspections and employees must pass food handling exams, just ask a friend that works in the food service industry, and they can set you straight.
+If you’ve been following along with any of the monoca 2 articles, I mention regularly how often my wife and I cook.
+The advantages of cooking at home versus eating in restaurants or order takeout are significant.
+And if you think restaurants are cleaner because they require periodic inspections and employees must pass food handling exams, just ask a friend that works in the food service industry to share their thoughts.

-To avoid eating the same foods every single week, naturally one starts to expand their recipe list and some of the measurements start to blend together.
-Does the soup call for 1 cup or 2 of spinach?
+To avoid eating the same foods every single week, naturally one starts to expand their recipe list and the measurements start to blend together.
+Does the soup call for 1 cup or 2 cups of spinach?
+Wait… was it spinach or kale?
 How much baking soda does the banana bread call for—or was it baking powder?
 Sometimes, you just can’t remember no matter how many times you’ve made a recipe.
 This happened to me twice in the same month.

 Poke Example